What Is a Commitment Ceremony?

 Planning Your Commitment Ceremony

 As we mentioned earlier, flexibility is one of the major advantages of commitment ceremonies.
 Your ceremony can have just about any look, feel and structure that you want.
-With that in mind, here are some of the major considerations for a commitment ceremony:
+With that in mind, here are some of the major considerations for commitment ceremony planning:

 Who will be there?